 - Helps the cookies maintain their shape and not spread out too much

-This one is pretty straight-forward.
+This one is pretty straightforward.
 If the recipe asks for butter, do not use margarine or oil.
-Butter creams better, has a better texture and consistency, and doesn't have that plastic oily taste that some margarines have.
+Buttercream is better, has a better texture and consistency, and doesn't have that plastic oily taste that some margarine has.

 Temperature is the silent and invisible agent in any baking recipe.
 It can be your best friend or your worst enemy.

 - Oven: You set the temperature of your oven to 350 degrees, so it must be 350, right?
 Not necessarily—and most likely not.
 An oven varies in temperature by as much as 25 degrees up or down.
 To combat this, most chefs recommend putting an internal thermometer in your oven.
 These tend to be inexpensive but make sure you are getting an oven thermometer so it can survive the high temperatures you will be baking at.